 - Vacuum cleaners are available on each floor.
-Please return them immediately after use. - Rubbish should be placed in the appropriate bin of the three bins situated in each corridor for recycling or waste disposal. - Paper recycling boxes should be emptied into the recycling bins at the end of your corridor - Please let Housekeeping know immediately if you spill something on your carpet so that they can assist you to clean it up, and to avoid costly professional shampooing for old stains.
+Please return them immediately after use. - Rubbish should be placed in the appropriate bin of the three bins situated in each corridor for recycling or waste disposal. - Paper recycling boxes should be emptied into the recycling bins at the end of your corridor. - Please let Housekeeping know immediately if you spill something on your carpet so that they can assist you to clean it up, and to avoid costly professional shampooing for old stains or a charge for carpet replacement.